MicrosoftDocs/azure-docs/articles/azure-monitor/agents/data-collection-log-json.md

 title: Collect logs from a JSON file with Azure Monitor Agent
-description: Configure a data collection rule to collect log data from a JSON file on a virtual machine using Azure Monitor Agent. ms.topic: conceptual ms.date: 03/01/2024
+description: Configure a data collection rule to collect log data from a JSON file on a virtual machine using Azure Monitor Agent. ms.topic: conceptual ms.date: 07/12/2024
 author: guywi-ms
 ms.author: guywild
 ms.reviewer: jeffwo
 ---

 # Collect logs from a JSON file with Azure Monitor Agent

-Many applications and services will log information to a JSON files instead of standard logging services such as Windows Event log or Syslog.
-This data can be collected with [Azure Monitor Agent](azure-monitor-agent-overview.md) and stored in a Log Analytics workspace with data collected from other sources.

 **Custom JSON Logs** is one of the data sources used in a [data collection rule (DCR)](../essentials/data-collection-rule-create-edit.md).
 Details for the creation of the DCR are provided in [Collect data with Azure Monitor Agent](./azure-monitor-agent-data-collection.md).
 This article provides additional details for the text and JSON logs type.

+Many applications and services will log information to a JSON files instead of standard logging services such as Windows Event log or Syslog.
+This data can be collected with [Azure Monitor Agent](azure-monitor-agent-overview.md) and stored in a Log Analytics workspace with data collected from other sources.

 ## Prerequisites
-To complete this procedure, you need:

 - Log Analytics workspace where you have at least [contributor rights](../logs/manage-access.md#azure-rbac).
 - A data collection endpoint (DCE) if you plan to use Azure Monitor Private Links.
 The data collection endpoint must be in the same region as the Log Analytics workspace.
 See [How to set up data collection endpoints based on your deployment](../essentials/data-collection-endpoint-overview.md#how-to-set-up-data-collection-endpoints-based-on-your-deployment) for details.